Hall of Fame basketball coach Jack Ramsay dies

 (SportsNetwork.com) - Hall of Fame basketball coach Jack Ramsay has died.
 He was 89 years old.

-According to ESPN, one of the networks for which Ramsay worked as a broadcaster after his successful coaching career, the long-time NBA and college mentor died in his sleep Monday in Florida after a long battle with cancer.
+According to ESPN, the network for which Ramsay worked after his successful coaching career, the long-time NBA and college mentor died in his sleep Monday after a long battle with cancer.

-The Philadelphia native landed his first NBA head coaching job with the 76ers in 1968, after helping build the team's 1966-67 championship squad as general manager, and spent four seasons guiding his hometown team.
-He also coached the Buffalo Braves, Portland Trail Blazers and Indiana Pacers in a 21-year career.
+The Philadelphia native landed his first NBA head coaching job with the 76ers in 1968 and spent four seasons with his hometown team.
+He also coached the Buffalo Braves, Portland Trail Blazers and Indiana Pacers in a 20-year career.

 Ramsay won an NBA title in 1977 with Portland, beating the 76ers.
 He had an overall record of 864-783 with 17 playoff appearances.

 Prior to his NBA career, Ramsay coached at his alma mater, Saint Joseph's, for 11 seasons.
 The Hawks were 234-72 with seven NCAA Tournament appearances from 1955-66 under Ramsay, reaching the school's only Final Four in 1961.

 Ramsay later had a long basketball broadcasting career and was inducted into the Naismith Basketball Hall of Fame in 1992.